omonimus1/blog-jade-rubick/content/posts/2021-08-05--bundled-hiring/index.md

 ### Imagine filling a position in a week

-One time several years ago, I was asked to build up a new team on a mission critical part of the company.
-The team needed to be built extremely quickly.
-So we seeded the team with a couple of people, and knew we would need to hire a few other positions really quickly.
+Several years ago, I was asked to build up a new team quickly.
+We seeded the team with a couple of people, and knew we would need to hire a few other positions rapidly.

-I was pretty fortunate, because we were using bundled hiring.
-Although not every hire came through this quickly, I was able to be interviewing candidates the next week, and had an offer out to a promising candidate the week after that.
+Fortunately, we were using "bundled hiring" for these positions.
+For one of the first roles, I was able to extend an offer within a week!

 ### What is bundled hiring?